OpenBB-finance/OpenBB/website/content/sdk/reference/forecast/signal.md

 ---
 title: signal
-description: This documentation page provides detailed insight on 'signal', a price signal based on short/long term price, with instructions on parameters to be entered and returns received.
+description: "This documentation page provides detailed insight on 'signal', a price" signal based on short/long term price, with instructions on parameters to be entered and returns received.
 keywords: